Misrepresentation and/or Omissions Lawyer

-Your Broker May be Liable for Your Losses
+Your Stockbroker May be Liable for Your Losses

 Part of a broker’s fiduciary duty to an investor is to provide complete, factual information on any recommended purchase or sale of a security or investment.
 If the facts provided are inaccurate or incomplete, the broker may be liable for losses due to misrepresentation or omission.